However, what does matter, is how we live them. As any beginning student of ethics is told, "even thieves have values."

 I am frequently asked, "What are the differences between values, ethics, morals and principles?"
 My short answer to the question is usually, "Values motivate, morals and ethics constrain."
 In other words values describe what is important in a person's life, while ethics and morals prescribe what is or is not considered appropriate behaviour in living one's life.
 Principles inform our choice of values, morals and ethics.
 "Generally speaking, value refers to the relative worth of a quality or object.
 Value is what makes something desirable or undesirable" (Shockley-Zalabak 1999, p.
 425).
 Through applying our personal values (usually unconsciously) as benchmarks, we continually make subjective judgments about a whole manner of things:

 ...we are more likely to make choices that support our value systems than choices that will not.
 Let us say that financial security is a strong value for an individual.
 When faced with a choice of jobs, chances are the individual will carefully examine each organisation for potential financial and job security.
 The job applicant who values financial security may well take a lower salary offer with a well established company over a higher-paying offer from a new, high risk venture.
 Another job seeker with different values, possibly adventure and excitement, might choose the newer company simply for the potential risk and uncertain future.
+Values, therefore, become part of complex attitude sets that influence our behaviour and the behaviour of all those with whom we interact.
+What we value guides not only our personal choices but also our perceptions of the worth of others.
+We are more likely, for example, to evaluate highly someone who holds the same hard-work value we do than someone who finds work distasteful, with personal gratification a more important value.
+We may also call the person lazy and worthless, a negative value label.
+(Shockley-Zalabak 1999, pp. 425-426)

 What then of ethics?
 Ethics are the standards by which behaviours are evaluated for their morality - their rightness or wrongness.
 Imagine a person who has a strong value of achievement and success.
 Knowing only that this value is important to them gives us a general expectation of their behaviour, i.e. we would expect them to be goal oriented, gaining the skills necessary to get what they want, etc. However, we cannot know whether they will cheat to get what they want or "do an honest day's work each day".
 The latter dimension is a matter of ethics and morality.